fabianmoss/gamuth/musictheory/docs/source/index.rst

 .. _hemidemisemiquaver: https://en.wikipedia.org/wiki/Sixty-fourth_note

-This project has been inspired by this great book:
+This project has been inspired by these great books:

 * Lewin, D. (2007). *Generalized Intervals and Transformations*.
   Oxford: Oxford University Press.
+* Straus, J. (2005). *Introduction to Post-Tonal Theory*, 3rd ed.
+  New Jersey, Pearson.

 I recently also discovered `Music for Geeks and Nerds`_ by Pedro Kroger which looks very interesting.